Xentrk/x3mRouting/README.md

 If coming from the first generation of x3mRouting, please read the updated instructions below to become familiar with the new features and usage instructions.
 Refer to the [Version 2.0.0 Changes](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#version-200-changes) section for a description of the changes and the [Version 2.0.0 Update Process](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#version-200-update-process) section for the update instructions.

-#### 1. LAN Client Routing
+### 1. LAN Client Routing

 An alternative approach to automate and easily assign LAN clients to a WAN or VPN Client interface.
 This option eliminates the need to enter the LAN Client information and IP addresses in the OpenVPN Client Screen.
 The [LAN Clients Routing](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#1-lan-client-routing-1) option can be used by itself or with one of the two options below.

-#### 2. OpenVPN Client Screen, OpenVPN Event & x3mRouting.sh Script
+### 2. OpenVPN Client Screen, OpenVPN Event & x3mRouting.sh Script

 Provides the ability to create IPSET lists using the **x3mRouting.sh** script and selectively route the IPSET lists thru the VPN Client by entering the IPSET name in a modified [OpenVPN Client Screen](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#2-openvpn-client-screen-openvpn-event--x3mroutingsh-script-1).
 The customized OpenVPN Client Screen is still a work in progress.
-You can't use the screen to route IPSET lists to bypass the VPN Client and route to the WAN interface at this time.
-Use option 3 instead.
+You can't use the screen to:
+* bypass the VPN Client for an IPSET list and route to the WAN interface
+* apply an IPSET routing rule to a specific device
+If you have these two requirements, see the usage instructions in Option 3.

-#### 3. OpenVPN Event & x3mRouting.sh Script
+### 3. OpenVPN Event & x3mRouting.sh Script

 The [x3mRouing.sh](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#3-openvpn-event--x3mroutingsh-script-1) script provides the ability to

-  * Create IPSET lists with no routing rules.
-The feature is for those who prefer to use the OpenVPN Client Screen to create the routing rules for IPSET lists.
   * Create and selectively route IPSET lists to the VPN Client interface for all traffic or specific devices.
   * Bypass a VPN Client interface for all traffic or specific devices.
   * Route VPN Server 1, 2 or both to one of the VPN Clients.
   * Selectively route VPN Server 1, 2 or both to the same routing rules as an IPSET.

-#### 4. getdomainnames.sh & autoscan.sh Scripts
+### 4. getdomainnames.sh & autoscan.sh Scripts
 These two scripts can be used to analyze the domain names being used for a website or streaming service.

 The [getdomainnames.sh](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#getdomainnamessh-script) script will create a uniquely sorted list of domain names gathered from **dnsmasq.log** that you collect by accessing a website or streaming service.
 Use the script to help determine the domain names used by a website or streaming service.